bridgesign/AutoMail/README.md

                         smtp.googlemail.com<br>
   -j PORT, --port=PORT  sets the port of smtp host.
 Default is 465.<br>
   --no-ssl=NOSSL        restricts the use of ssl.
 For non ssl smtp hosts<br>
-  --no-header=NOHEAD    Considers first row as input.
+  --no-header=NOHEAD    Considers first row as input.<br>
+  --html=HTML           Sends HTML emails.
 # Contribution
 Feel free to use or contribute in any way!
 If you have any suggestion, create or a pull request or an issue on GitHub.